Summer Intensive – European Preselection

 • #PrixdeLausanne

-The Prix de Lausanne wishes to confirm its unique status as forerunner in the dance world with this new competition for young talented choreographers.
+The Prix de Lausanne wishes to confirm its unique status as a forerunner in the dance world with this competition for young, talented choreographers from our partner schools.
+Launched in 2021, this unique competition in Europe promotes contemporary creation and emerging young choreographers, offering them a platform for their professional development.

 The main goals of the Young Creation Award are: